busykoala/flask-login-gibb/README.md

 New users can register via the sign-up form at `/register`.
 When registering new users the uniqueness of the username and email is ensured.

-### User Authentication & Persistend password storage
+### User Authentication & persistent password storage

 The dependency `werkzeug.security.generate_password_hash` implements storing individually salted passwords.
 As an additional security measure an application specific pepper is used, making brute-force, as well as rainbow table and dictionary attacks infeasible.